thoughtbot/design-system/src/utilities/README.md

+---
+title: Utilities
+tags: utilities
+permalink: "utilities.html"
+layout: layout.html
+---
 # Utilities

 ## Usage

 ### Margin

-Margin utilities are based on the global spacing scale and available for each of these margin properties:
+Margin utilities are layout.htmld on the global spacing scale and available for each of these margin properties:

 - `margin-block-start`